the-turing-way/the-turing-way/Chapter_Version_Control.md

 git mergetool
 ```

 Fundamentally the best way to deal with merge conflicts is to, so far as is possible, **ensure they don't happen in the first place**.
-You can improve your odd on this by **keeping branches clean and focused on a single issue, and involving as few files as possible**.
+You can improve your odds on this by **keeping branches clean and focused on a single issue, and involving as few files as possible**.
 Before merging make sure you know what's in both branches, and if you are not the only one that has worked on the branches then **keep the lines of communication open** so you are all aware of what the others are doing.

 ## GitHub